8

 VXR's hardware looks sufficient to back up the promise of its appearance

 The hardware looks sufficient to back up the promise of the appearance.
-Those wheels – as striking as any we’ve seen – are not just about looks and being wilfully easy to kerb.
-They weigh just 1.86kg each and are backed by sizeable cross-drilled and ventilated Brembo discs.
-Across the front axle alone, this set-up saves 14.5kg of unsprung mass over the equivalent wheel size on the regular GTC.
+Those wheels are not just about looks and being wilfully easy to kerb - they weigh just 1.86kg each and are backed by sizeable cross-drilled and ventilated Brembo discs.
+Across the front axle alone, this set-up saves 14.5kg of unsprung mass over the equivalent wheel size on the regular Astra of the time.

 The engine is a turbocharged 2.0-litre four, derived from that used in the Vauxhall Insignia 2.0T but considerably beefed up for this application to provide its power and torque.

-That it drives the front wheels only is no longer the cause for concern that it once might have been.
-The VXR gets a mechanical limited-slip differential and Vauxhall’s HiPerStrut front suspension, which, like a similar system used on the last Ford Focus RS and the Renault Mégane 265, acts to reduce torque steer.
+That it drives the front wheels only is not the cause for concern that it once was.
+The VXR gets a mechanical limited-slip differential and Vauxhall’s HiPerStrut front suspension, which, like a similar system used on the then Ford Focus RS and the Renault Mégane 265, acts to reduce torque steer.
 At the rear, the VXR retains the torsion beam with Watt’s linkage fitted to other Astras.

-The steering itself is hydraulically assisted rather than electrically as in other Astras, and there are magnetorheological adaptive dampers with three modes: Normal, Sport (in which they’re tighter) and VXR (in which they’re tighter again, and coupled to enhanced throttle response).
+The steering itself is hydraulically assisted rather than electrically, and there are magnetorheological adaptive dampers with three modes: Normal, Sport (in which they’re tighter) and VXR (in which they’re tighter again, and coupled to enhanced throttle response).

 INTERIOR